Sachaa-Thanasius/modulefinder-revamped/README.md

 # modulefinder-revamped
-An attempt at redoing Python's modulefinder module in the standard library.
+An attempt at redoing Python's modulefinder module in the standard library, for fun.